-Sex after miscarriage is a very popular topic for conversation.
-Many people agree and disagree about whether or not it’s safe, while others debate on how long a woman should wait to resume sexual intercourse.
-For many women it’s an emotional debate, as sex leads to pregnancy and in recent times, pregnancy led to miscarriage.
-Some women can not get themselves ‘in the mood’ for sexual pleasure for weeks and months after a miscarriage.
-Normal recovery periods are said to last anywhere from 2 weeks to 3 months, regarding a woman’s emotional and physical well being.
-Still, many experts believe there should be some time frame when women avoid sexual intercourse, as well as the insertion of any tampons, douche, etc. after miscarrying.
+Sex after miscarriage is a very controversial topic.
+There is considerable disagreement about whether it’s safe, and about how long a woman should wait to resume having sexual intercourse.
+For many women it’s an emotional debate.
+Some women cannot get themselves “in the mood” for sex for weeks or even months after a miscarriage.
+Recovery after a miscarriage can take anywhere from two weeks to three months, and many experts believe there should be a time frame after miscarrying during which women avoid sexual intercourse, as well as the insertion of tampons, douches, etc. Many doctors recommend waiting at least two weeks after a miscarriage to resume sexual activity or place anything in the vagina.

 When It’s Safe to Have Sex Again

 In most cases, it’s safe to resume sex after a miscarriage once the miscarriage bleeding has stopped.
-Generally this takes two weeks, however, all women vary.
-You want to wait until after the bleeding stops to give your cervix time to close up.
-Your body goes through a physical process from the miscarriage as your cervix dilates.
-Sex during this period of time increases your chances of infection in the uterus.
-The stopped bleeding is a signal that sex is safe to resume.
-Some women begin spotting at the end of this cycle, however, she should still wait to have sex until all bleeding and spotting has stopped.
+Generally this takes two weeks, although all women are different.
+You should wait until after the bleeding stops in order to give your cervix time to close up.
+Sex during this time increases your chances of infection in the uterus.

 Waiting For Your Period

-If you and your partner want to begin trying to conceive, you should wait until after your first menstrual cycle, after the miscarriage.
-In most cases and during a normal recovery, your first period won’t arrive until after 4 weeks or so.
-It takes about 3 weeks for your hormone levels to recover from the miscarriage.
-Some women believe that the brownish or yellowish discharge that is exiting their vagina is a sign of fertility.
-The opposite is true.
-Plus, many experts say it’s important a woman gives herself time to grieve and heal from her previous loss.
-Experts say a woman should take a good three months to grieve, and more importantly take three months to give her uterus lining time to get back to rebuilding itself fully each time.
+If you and your partner want to begin trying to conceive, you should wait until after your first menstrual cycle following the miscarriage.
+In most cases your first period won’t arrive until after four weeks or so.
+It takes about three weeks for your hormone levels to recover from the miscarriage.
+Some women believe that the brownish or yellowish discharge from the vagina at this time is a sign of fertility, but it is not.
+Many experts say that it’s important for a woman to give herself time to grieve and heal from her loss before trying again.
+In the past, we would tell women to wait three months before trying again.
+Nowadays, I recommend waiting one month, and then you may try.

 Chances of Getting Pregnant Again

-Many women have gotten pregnant again in as soon as 2 weeks after their miscarriage when resuming sexual intercourse immediately afterwards.
-Couples who want to avoid pregnancy, yet want to continue sexual intercourse immediately should use contraceptives.
-Chances are high that a woman can get pregnant immediately after a miscarriage, however, many health care professionals agree that it is best to wait until a woman has physically and emotionally healed before trying to conceive again.
+Many women have gotten pregnant again in as little as two weeks after a miscarriage.
+Couples who want to avoid pregnancy but want to resume sexual intercourse immediately should use contraceptives.
+Chances are high that a woman can get pregnant immediately after a miscarriage, but many health care professionals agree that it is best for a woman to wait until she has physically and emotionally healed before trying to conceive again.